 organic labels

 Ranked second, just behind water, among the most consumed beverages in the world, tea appeals to more than 60% of French people.
-Concerned about the quality of ingredients, many turn to organic tea.
-But in the maze of organic tea labels, how to select the one that ensures organic farming and respect for producers?
-Here are some explanations.
+Mindful of ingredient quality, many turn to organic tea.
+But in the maze of organic tea labels, how do you choose the one that ensures organic farming and respect for producers?
+Here are a few explanations.

-In 2019, the tea market was worth approximately $55 billion.
+In 2019, the tea market represented approximately 55 billion dollars.
 Enough to want to boost production, with varying degrees of ethics.
-To navigate this rapidly expanding market, organic tea labels are in high demand.
-While some represent genuine values such as the European organic label or the AB certificate, others, on the other hand, perform minimal control of production and chemical fertilizers.
-Let's take a closer look at organic tea labels.
+To navigate this expanding market, organic tea labels are highly sought after.
+While some represent genuine values, such as the European organic label or the AB certificate, others carry out only minimal checks on production and chemical fertilisers.
+A closer look at organic tea labels.

 The European organic label

 The European organic label is the only mandatory one.
 Its legal framework is European.
-This certification, whose logo is not well-known, aims to respect natural cycles and move towards sustainable agriculture both for product quality and for producers.
+This certification, whose logo is little known, aims to respect natural cycles and move towards sustainable agriculture, both in terms of product quality and for producers.

 The AB label

-The AB certificate, with its well-known logo, originates from France.
-Its objective is to highlight 100% organic products whose production respects the environment.
-Certified organic products are guaranteed to be free from pesticides or chemical compounds.
+The AB certificate, whose logo is very well known, originates from France.
+Its aim is to highlight 100% organic products whose production respects the environment.
+Certified organic products are guaranteed to be free of pesticides or chemical compounds.

 Other interesting labels